pmean/build-website/text/13/12/bad-prediction.md

 Now this calculation depends a lot on what you assign for the probabilities of "likely" and "unlikely".
-If the first experts quantification of "likely"  meant 0.6 and not 0.8, then you get
+If the first experts quantification of "likely"<U+00A0> meant 0.6 and not 0.8, then you get

 P\[E1 \| not I\] = 0.333.